secwexen/aapp-mart/CONTRIBUTING.md

 - All new features must align with the documented architecture.
 - Architectural changes require prior discussion.
+  - For architectural proposals, please open a GitHub Discussion or an Issue with the label [Architecture](architecture).
 - Avoid introducing breaking changes without discussion.
 - Keep code compatible with the project license (Apache-2.0 License).

 ---

 ## Branching and Merge Policy